CKKH/airport-challenge-py/README.md

 ### Clone & build dependancies
 ------------------------------

-From your termainal, navigate to a suitable installation location (e.g. A project directory) and input the following commands:
+From your termainal, navigate to a suitable installation location (e.g. a project directory) and input the following commands:

 1. Clone the repository `git@github.com:CKKH/airport-challenge-py.git`
 2. Change directory `cd airport-challenge-py`